epsilon537/boxlambda/_drafts/latency_shakeup.markdown

 The Single Instruction Prefetcher
 ---------------------------------
-With the 1->13 MUX and Transaction Separators in place, let's look at at the behaviour of the IF Prefetcher and ID stage continusouly reading an I2C register in a loop.
+With the 1->13 MUX and Transaction Separators in place, let's look at the behavior of the IF Prefetcher and ID stage continuously reading an I2C register in a loop.
 This is the disassembly of the loop:

 ```
      3ac:       00042283                lw      t0,0(s0)